iniciativaproxima/iniciativaproxima.github.io/register.md

 	<h2>Policy on registration cancellation</h2>

 	<p>All registration cancellation requests must be submitted in writing to registration@proximasymposium.org.
-Cancelation requests received 30 days before the Symposium will incur a cancellation fee of R$25.
+Cancelation requests received 30 days before the Symposium will incur a cancellation fee equal to 50% of the registration value.
 Cancelation requests after this date will not be permitted.
 Registration fees may be transferred to another person.</p>

 	<h2>Travel Grants</h2>